-• Space geodesy library, a library where data structures and algorithms are implemented (about 90% of the total source code).

-• Executables vgosDbMake and vgosDbCal, drivers that call library functions and organize work with an end user (about 10% of the total source code).
+- Space geodesy library: a library where data structures and algorithms are implemented (about 90% of the total source code). - Executables vgosDbMake, vgosDbCalc and vgosDbProcLogs: drivers that call library functions and organize work with an end user (about 10% of the total source code).

-Such organization of the software allows us to reuse the source code in other applications.
+Such organization of the software allows us to share the source code between applications and reuse it in other projects.